MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_23_AddTermsOfUseAcceptanceReporting.md

 5. In the **Name** box, enter **Testing terms of use**.

-6. This is the terms of use that will be used in the Azure portal.
+    **Note** - This is the terms of use that will be used in the Azure portal.

+6. Select the **Terms of use document box**, browse to your finalized terms of use PDF and select it.

+   **ToU File Provided** - browse to the github repo AllFiles/Labs/Lab26 to get a sample Terms-of-User PDF document for use in this lab.

 7. In the **Display name** box, enter **Contoso Terms of Use**.

-8. This is the title that users see when they sign in.
+    **Note** - This is the title that users see when they sign in.

-9. Select the **Terms of use document box**, browse to your finalized terms of use PDF and select it.

-   **ToU File Provided** - browse to the github repo AllFiles/Labs/Lab26 to get a sample Terms-of-User PDF document for use in this lab.

-10. Select **English** for the language for your terms of use document.
+8. Select **English** for the language for your terms of use document.

    **Note** - The language option allows you to upload multiple terms of use, each with a different language.
 The version of the terms of use that an end user will see will be based on their browser preferences.

-11. To require end users to view the terms of use prior to accepting them, set **Require users to expand the terms of use** to **On**.
+9. To require end users to view the terms of use prior to accepting them, set **Require users to expand the terms of use** to **On**.

-12. To require end users to accept your terms of use on every device they are accessing from, set **Require users to consent on every device** to **Off**.
+10. To require end users to accept your terms of use on every device they are accessing from, set **Require users to consent on every device** to **Off**.
 Users may be required to install additional applications if this option is enabled.

-    **Warning** - Consent on every device will require users to register each device with Azure AD prior to getting access.
+    **Warning** - Consent on every device will require users to register each device with Microsoft Entra ID prior to getting access.
 It is a good practice to require this setting to On; however for the purpose of a cleaner lab, we are using Off.

-13. If you want to expire terms of use consents on a schedule, set **Expire consents** to **On**.
+11. If you want to expire terms of use consents on a schedule, set **Expire consents** to **On**.
 When set to On, two additional schedule settings are displayed.

     ![Expire consents settings to set start date, frequency, and duration](./media/lp4-mod1-new-terms-of-use-create.png)

-14. Use the **Expire starting on** and **Frequency** settings to specify the schedule for terms of use expirations.
+12. Use the **Expire starting on** and **Frequency** settings to specify the schedule for terms of use expirations.
 The following table shows the result for a couple of example settings:

     | Expire starting on | Frequency | Result |
     |---|---|---|